-What uses more CPU cycles in your CRUD application, the Creates and Updates or the Reads?
-Until you start caching, it's usually the reads.
+What uses more CPU cycles per request in your CRUD application, the Creates and Updates or the Reads?
+Until you start caching, it’s usually the reads.
 This makes no sense considering reads often occur at 10-1000x the frequency of creates and updates.

 Twitter is well-known for using a write-centric architecture where all the work happens on “send-tweet” and reads are just hitting Redis caches.
 But most developers outside of Twitter don’t build write-centric applications, clear evidence that it’s currently too complicated.

 A database with incremental computation makes write-centric architectures more accessible and even elegant by just moving the work to the WRITES in the database.

 Twitter also chose to build write-centric because PUSH notifications were so essential to their product.
 Reactive push events from the server are a free side-effect of IC systems.
 For example, Materialize has a feature called SUBSCRIBE that lets clients subscribe to a stream of updates from the database.
 This creates exciting new capabilities for building engaging real-time applications that scale.